Quantum-Traceable Refractometry

 Instance-Specific Requirements

-2. Validity range of standard atmospheric models at the wavelength
+2. Validity range of standard atmospheric models at the operational wavelength

 3. Required corrections beyond standard models, with uncertainty